The Dos and Don'ts of Painting Wet Wood - What You Need to Know

 The Trouble with Moisture

-• Moisture and Paint: The presence of water in the wood interferes with the paint’s ability to adhere, resulting in a weak bond between the paint and the surface.
+• Moisture and Paint: Water in the wood gets in the way of the paint sticking, which means a weak bond between the paint and the surface.

-• Bubbling and Peeling: As moisture attempts to escape, it can cause bubbling in the paint.
-Eventually, these bubbles burst, leading to peeling and an unsightly finish.
+• Bubbling and Peeling: As moisture tries to escape, it can cause bubbles in the paint.
+When these bubbles burst, it leads to peeling and a messy finish.

 The Importance of Dry Wood